Leapian/task-list-assignment/README.md

 Time: 20 min.

+Important: Be chill, relaxed and do your best!

 # Tasks app

 - Fill the methods and classes of this app to create a fully working tasks app